Princess Rashidah Sa'adatul Bolkiah: Education and career

+In 1992, Rashidah graduated from Universiti Brunei Darussalam with a Bachelor of Arts degree in Public Policy and Administration.
+She then became the first member of the royal family to receive a Master's degree when she graduated from Universiti Brunei Darussalam with a degree in Public Policy and Administration in 1994.

-Princess Rashidah (or Rashida) attended Puteri-Putera School, St. Andrew's School, Jerudong International School and graduated Universiti Brunei Darussalam (UBD) with a Master's degree in Public Policy and Administration.
-She worked in the Public Service Department of the Prime Minister's Office in 1994, and the Ministry of Development in 1995.
+She worked in the Public Service Department of the Prime Minister's Office in 1994 and the Ministry of Development in 1995.